npnjuguna/DailySelfie/README.md

 Coursera Capstone Project Submission - Concurrent Daily Selfie

 # Build
+This project is best build with Android Studio.

  1. Clone the repository
  2. Create a google-services.json from the Google Sign In APIs website